Mega Man X2: Gameplay

 The player obtains the hidden X-Buster upgrade in Wheel Gator's stage.

 Mega Man X2 is an action-platform game in the same fashion as the first Mega Man X and the original Mega Man series.
 The player takes on the role of the titular character X, who must traverse and clear a series of eight, side-scrolling stages in the order of the player's choosing.
 The protagonist's initial abilities include running, jumping, scaling walls, dashing forward to make longer jumps, and firing his chargeable "X-Buster" arm cannon.
 Unlike Mega Man X, the dash is a permanent ability at the start of the game, instead of being an armor upgrade found in a capsule.
 The player must contend with countless robotic enemies and several platforming hazards such as bottomless pits, deadly spikes, and rising lava.
 Along the way, the player can pick up extra lives and items that restore health and weapon power.
 Each stage contains one main boss at the end; defeating the stage's boss will earn the player a special weapon that can be quickly switched to and used in any remaining levels.
 Every boss is weak to another's weapon, so the player may strategize the order in which the stages are completed.

 Mega Man X2 features a number of extra gameplay elements.
 At certain times, the player can pilot vehicles including an attack mech in Wheel Gator's stage and an attack hovercycle in Overdrive Ostrich's stage.
 Each of the eight stages contains an optional entrance for a battle with one of the three X-Hunters, should the player select that stage when one of them is present.
 Defeating an X-Hunter will earn the player a piece of Zero, which may affect the storyline late in the game.
 Like the first Mega Man X, players can locate and acquire numerous hidden power-ups.
 "Heart Tanks" extend the player's maximum life bar, "Sub-Tanks" store life energy for later use, and armor upgrade capsules grant a set of new abilities.
 For example, the leg part will allow the player to perform a dash in mid-air, while the X-Buster part will allow for two charged blasts in succession.
-When specific conditions are met a special capsule is unlocked in one of the game's final stages, allowing X to perform an attack that deals damage on every frame (the "Shoryuken"), making it almost insta-kill.
-It is used by characters from Capcom's Street Fighter series.
+When specific conditions are met a special capsule is unlocked in one of the game's final stages, allowing X to perform an attack similar to the Shoryuken used by characters from Capcom's Street Fighter series.